calway/Metro-UI-CSS/source/components/toggle-button/README.md

 </div>
 ```

-The component automatically adds the class `radio-button` to the container element.
-Each button inside should have the class `button`.
+The component automatically adds the class `toggle-button` to the container element.
 The button with the `active` class will be selected by default.
+If no button has the `active` class, the first button will be selected by default.

 You can add a `data-value` attribute to each button to store its value, which can be useful when handling the change event.